The Man Who Wasn't There (2001 film): Critical response

-Jonathan Rosenbaum of the Chicago Reader noted: "Joel and Ethan Coen stay true to their penchant for bumbling, neo-noir heroes, and their firm belief that life normally turns out lavishly horrific."
-Roger Ebert of the Chicago Sun-Times commented, "The film is effective and confident in its style, so loving and so intense that if you see it often, it will be like a party."
-In the same way, Peter Travers of Rolling Stone named it one of the best films of the year and expressed that it is "devilishly funny" and highlighted the photography and performances.
+Jonathan Rosenbaum of the Chicago Reader wrote that "Joel and Ethan Coen stay true to their bent for dense heroes and neonoir, and to their unshakable conviction that life usually turns out to be splendidly horrific."
+Roger Ebert of the Chicago Sun-Times commented that the film "is so assured and perceptive in its style, so loving, so intensely right, that if you can receive on that frequency, [it] is like a voluptuous feast."
+Similarly, Peter Travers of Rolling Stone named it one of the best films of the year and expressed that it is "devilishly funny" and highlighted the photography and performances.
 Travers included The Man Who Wasn't There at number eight on his list of the ten best indie films of 2001.
-Peter Bradshaw of The Guardian stated: "It's the best American film of the year" and Philip French, in another review for The Guardian, also claimed that it was the best film of the year up to that point.
-Likewise, Marc Savlov of Austin Chronicle announced that it was "the most beautiful film of the year" and added that "Billy Bob Thornton's performance represents a dazzling rough diamond".
-The BBC Critic Nev Pierce also described it as "one of the best films of the year" and added about its viewing that it was "a unique, peculiar, captivating experience."
+Peter Bradshaw of The Guardian described it as "the best American film of the year" and Philip French, in another review for The Guardian, also wrote that it was the best film of the year up to that point.
+Likewise, Marc Savlov of the Austin Chronicle called it "the best-looking film of the year" and added that Thornton's performance "is dazzling, a dull diamond in the gutter rough."
+The BBC critic Nev Pierce also described it as "one of the best films of the year" and added about its viewing that it was "a unique, peculiar, riveting experience."

 Deakins's black-and-white photography was singled out by several critics.
-The Chicago Reader compared the photograph to Federico Fellini's 8½ and reviewer Matthew Turner of View London commented that black and white "hasn't looked this splendid since the 1940s".
-Despite writing a lukewarm review, Todd McCarthy in Variety praised Deakins' work, Dennis Gassner's sets and Mary Zophres' costumes to create a "superior representation of the post-war period in a small town".
-Concerning the rural setting, the historian José María Caparrós pointed out: "Few times has American cinema appeared in such a subtle and forceful way to testify the deep existential emptiness and the mediocrity of deep America".
-The film did not convince Michael Sragow of The Baltimore Sun, who said: "The Man Who Wasn't There is an intellectualized, stylized, completely empty period production.
-Despite its lavish, claustrophobically controlled black-and-white look, it packs the punch of a toy gun."
+The Chicago Reader compared the photography to Federico Fellini's 8½ and, despite writing a lukewarm review, McCarthy's Variety review praised Deakins' work, Dennis Gassner's sets, and Mary Zophres' costumes that create a "a superior post-war, small-town period feel."

+McCarthy concluded that "the film holds the interest, to be sure, but more due to the sure sense of craft and precise effect that one expects from the Coens than from genuine involvement in the story."
 Similarly, David Denby of The New Yorker called it a “dud academic exercise”.
+Michael Sragow of The Baltimore Sun was also critical, writing that the film "is an intellectualized, aestheticized, altogether hollow period piece.
+Despite its superb, claustrophobically controlled black-and-white look, it has all the impact of a cap pistol."